artur-gajewski/FileBank/README.md

 - Version control of uploaded files
 - Image editing with GD (multiple different sizes per saved file)
-- IMG tag creation with ViewHelper
+- Creation or IMG and A tags with ViewHelper

 ## Questions or comments?